Parliamentary.ai

 Groups Affected

-• Businesses bidding for public contracts: Companies will need to undertake due diligence to demonstrate they are not involved in modern slavery.
-Failure to do so could result in them being excluded from bidding.
+• Businesses bidding for public contracts: They will need to demonstrate due diligence in their supply chains to avoid being excluded from contracts.

 Full Text